 Racial profiling is wrong—it is also ineffective in preventing crime.
-Al Sharpton is correct in his efforts to defend the basic rights of people to be treated equally and fairly while shopping, regardless of their skin color.
+Al Sharpton is correct in his efforts to defend the basic right of individuals to shop while be treated equally and fairly—regardless of their skin color.

-The United States has been described as a “consumer’s republic.”
-Capitalism, democracy, and the right to participate in the marketplace are conflated with full citizenship in this country.
-The phenomenon that has come to be known as “shopping while black,” reinforces, through racism and classism, a belief that people of color are perpetual outsiders and a type of Other in American society.
+The United States has been described as a “consumer’s republic”; capitalism, democracy, and the right to participate in the marketplace are conflated with full citizenship in this country.
+As such, the phenomenon which has come to be known as “shopping while black”, reinforces, through racism and classism, a belief that people of color are perpetual outsiders and a type of Other in American society.

-However, in locating the experience of shopping while black within a broader social, historical and political context, we must also confront an uncomfortable and challenging question.
+However, in locating the experience of “shopping while black” within a broader social, historical, and political context, we must also confront a very uncomfortable and challenging question.

-Of course, Christian and Phillips should not have been discriminated against because they were black while shopping at a luxury store.
-But, what do the choices of two young people to spend hundreds of dollars on a belt and thousands of dollars on a handbag, reveal about the impact of conspicuous consumption on the black community’s economic health?
+Of course, Christian and Phillips should not have been discriminated against because they were black and shopping at a luxury store.
+But, what do the choices by two young people to spend hundreds of dollars on a belt, and thousands of dollars on a handbag, reveal about the impact of conspicuous consumption on the black community’s economic health?

 Blacks in the United States possess significantly less wealth and earnings than their white counterparts across all class levels.
-African Americans possess approximately 10 cents for every $2 owned by whites.
-Black women in the 36- to 49-year-old age range have a net worth of $5.
-White women in the same cohort have a net worth of 40,000.
+African-Americans possess approximately 10 cents in wealth for every $2.00 in wealth owned by whites.
+Black women in the 36 to 49 year old age range have a net worth of 5 dollars.
+White women in the same cohort have a net worth of 40,000 dollars.

 Systematic housing segregation means that black communities are also less resourced as compared to comparable white communities.

-Three centuries of chattel slavery robbed African Americans of at least $20 trillion of labor and income.
-Wealth is intergenerational.
-The sum effect of centuries of economic disenfranchisement is that the black community is both wealth- and income-poor.
+Wealth is inter-generational.
+The sum effect of centuries of economic disenfranchisement from the past to the present is that the black community is both wealth and income poor.